amazayat90-jpg/MAM2ADMM-Series00-Git--amazayat90-jpg-/README.md

 I enjoy solving problems and automating tasks using programming.
 Learning Git will allow me to collaborate with others on projects easily.
 I am excited to improve my skills and apply them in future research and projects.

+## Summary of Learning

+In this assignment, I learned the basics of Git and GitHub, including creating repositories, branches, commits, and pushing changes.
+I practiced editing a README.md file using Markdown.
+I learned how to include both online images and local images in a repository.
+I used GitHub Desktop and VS Code to manage my workflow.
+This assignment took me approximately 2 hours to complete and helped me understand version control for my projects.